Yvette Jarvis Interview

 Yvette Jarvis: born in Brooklyn, N.Y. and matured like fine wine in Athens, Greece!

-The first African American elected to the Athens City Council.
+- African American elected to the Athens City Council,

-The first salaried female athlete to play in the Greek League.
+- Salaried female athlete to play in the Greek League,

-The first Black American to host a television show in Greece.
+- Black American to host a television show in Greece,

 A basketball player, model, singer, TV host and City Councilwoman, Yvette strove to always combine civic action, volunteerism and social justice with her acquired fame by advocating for women’s rights, rights of disabled people and immigrants rights.